meerk40t/svgelements/README.md

 ### Subpaths

 Subpaths provide a window into a Path object.
-These are backed by the path and consequently operations performed on them apply to that part of the path.
+These are backed by the Path they are created from and consequently operations performed on them apply to that part of the path.

     >>> p = Path('M 0,0 Q 50,50 100,0 M 20,20 v 20 h 20 v-20 h-20 z')
     >>> print(p)